Clan Chisholm: Civil War

 In 1647, Alexander Chisholm was appointed to the committee which arranged the defence of Inverness on behalf of the Covenanters against the Royalists.
 In 1653 the Chisholms stole cattle from the clans Munro and Fraser, they were however captured and brought to court where they were ordered to return all they had stolen and pay the Chief Munro of Foulis and Chief Fraser of Lovat £1000 interest each.

 After the Stuart restoration in 1660, Alexander followed his father as a justice of the peace, and in 1674 was appointed Sheriff Deputy for Inverness.
 Once again his duties brought him up against the MacDonalds, for in 1679 he was ordered to lead a thousand men of the county to quell a disturbance created by some members of said clan, and in 1681 he was given a commission of fire and sword against them.

 Jacobite risings

+Jacobite rising of 1715

+During the Jacobite rising of 1715, Roderick Maciain Chisholm, supported the Jacobite cause.
+Chisholm of Crocfin led two hundred clansmen at the Battle of Sherrifmuir in 1715 where they were defeated.
+Men of the Clan Chisholm were among a group of 400-500 men, which included the Mackenzies and MacDonalds, who led by Kenneth Sutherland, 3rd Lord Duffus, marched on Tain where they proclaimed the Pretender.